 We don’t want to tell people about our family problems, the drinking, the mental illness, the trauma, the sense of sadness, and the feeling of loneliness we carry around with us all the time.
 Because as soon as the camera is pointed in our direction we’re smiling and posing ourselves to make sure the digital version of our lives is enviable and worth piquing the curiosity of others.
 We want to put our best foot forward always, even if the world around us is shattering to pieces.
 We’ve been trained to air our dirty laundry at home.
 To not give people a reason to second guess us as human beings, to not challenge the status quo because it could make the difference between getting that next opportunity in our careers or not.
 “Everything online is out there forever.
 You can’t take it back.”
 In doing so, however, we’re also denying ourselves the opportunity to be truly genuine with one another.
 More importantly, we’re failing to learn from each other and our respective mistakes.

 Everyday we know more and understand less.
 Today we went fishing.
 It was the second time in my life that I have ever been fishing, but it was a lot more fun than I remembered.
-We got a late start to the day so we weren’t able to spend as much time as we wanted […]
+We got a late start to the day so we weren’t able to spend as […]